WordPress/gutenberg/packages/components/src/modal/README.md

 -   Required: No
 -   Default: if the `title` prop is provided, this will default to the id of the element that renders `title`

-#### auxiliaryActions

-An optional React node intended to contain auxiliary actions of the modal, for example, buttons.
-Content is rendered in the top right corner of the modal and to the left of the close button, if visible.

--   Required: No
--   Default: `null`

 #### `bodyOpenClassName`: `string`

 Class name added to the body element when the modal is open.